SumaSri8406/salesforce-training/Week2/Day10/README.md

 This project helped me understand how Salesforce combines data storage, automation, business logic, and user interfaces to build enterprise applications.

 I learned how CRM concepts, flows, Apex, triggers, and LWC work together as a complete system rather than as individual tools.

+## Revision Questions

+### 1. Why do enterprise systems need modular architecture?

+Modular architecture separates functionality into independent components, making systems easier to maintain, test, and scale.

+### 2. Why are relationships important?

+Relationships connect data across objects and allow efficient data retrieval and management.

+### 3. Why are Flows insufficient for some cases?

+Flows handle automation well, but complex business logic often requires Apex code.

+### 4. Why do systems need event-driven behavior?

+Event-driven systems automatically respond to actions such as record creation or updates.

+### 5. Why is UI/backend separation important?

+It improves maintainability, scalability, and allows independent development of user interfaces and business logic.

+### 6. Why do enterprise systems require testing?

+Testing ensures reliability, correctness, security, and prevents production failures.

+### 7. Why is reusable UI architecture powerful?

+Reusable components reduce development effort and maintain consistency.

+### 8. What problems happen when systems scale?

+Performance issues, data consistency challenges, increased security risks, and notification overload.

+### 9. Why should automation be designed carefully?

+Poor automation can create loops, errors, and performance problems.

+### 10. How do all Salesforce concepts integrate together?

+Objects store data, validation rules ensure data quality, flows automate processes, Apex handles business logic, triggers respond to events, and LWC provides the user interface.